 Review the project plan and identify tasks and deliverables that are dependent on the software matter being resolved.
-Continue work where it makes sense and manage your work and plan appropriately.
+Continue work where it makes sense, manage your work and plan appropriately.
 Be able to account for any technical debt you could be creating during this period.

-Reality Check – Assumptions like this example, left unaddressed during SOW development, can be open to many interpretations and can result in an unexpected change order in the early stages of the program.
+Reality Check – When assumptions like this example are left unaddressed during SOW development, it can leave the assumption open to many interpretations and can result in an unexpected change order in the early stages of the program.

-There may be gray areas of “potential” scope the client does not want within the scope of work as well as in the budget, however, be aware of the possibility of a change order that may be required for these gray areas.
+There may be gray areas of “potential” scope that the client does not want within the scope of work as well as in the budget.
+However, be aware of the possibility of a change order that may be required for these gray areas.
 The client can leverage their negotiation position and create a level of future costs by asking the vendor to provide a separate proposal for potential scope items.

 Assumptions unaddressed in SOW development will lead to program disruptions and steering committee agenda items.
 Expect a regular cadence of expensive change orders if they are not addressing gaps or requiring clarity in the assumptions section.
 The assumptions section is the ideal place to clearly state your assumptions of the vendor.